HelpSeeker/Restricted-WebM/README.md

 # Restricted-Webm
-A shell script to create webms within a certain file size limit (mainly targeted at 4chan).
+A bash script to create webms within a certain file size limit (mainly targeted at 4chan).

 The main goal is to produce webms that fit within a specified size limit, while producing the maximum possible quality and requiring minimum user input.
 If you want fast encoding speed, then this script isn't for you.